gosang/gosang.github.io/content/posts/design-patterns/microservices/outbox-pattern.md

 tags = ["Outbox", "Microservices"]
 +++

 In the realm of microservices and modular monolithic architectures, managing distributed transactions and ensuring data consistency across services can be challenging.
 The Outbox Design Pattern is a powerful solution to address these challenges.
-In this blog, we will delve into the intricacies of the Outbox Design Pattern, its rationale, implementation using Entity Framework Core 6 in C# .NET Core, and discuss its advantages, disadvantages, use cases, and best practices.
+In this blog, we will look into the intricacies of the Outbox Design Pattern, its rationale, implementation using Entity Framework Core 6 in C# .NET Core, and discuss its advantages, disadvantages, use cases, and best practices.

 # What is the Outbox Design Pattern?